Durban: 11 December 2018

 The R10 000.00 Startup & Grow Challenge will also be launched at the Indaba, which is a program in partnership with corporates and endorsed by municipalities to fund one needy entrepreneurs from previously disadvantaged community in its jurisdiction, to receive “read-made start-up kits” to launch their own businesses inclusive of training and mentorship.

 The Challenge aims to create 1000 start-ups by the year 2020 in full partnership with local municipalities.

-The Indaba will also include a session on how municipalities through the Start-up & Grow Project could guide small businesses on how to access government funding from private sector B-BBEE funding for enterprise and supplier development as well as from the Industrial Development Corporation (IDC), National Empowerment Fund (NEF), Small Enterprise Finance Agency (SEFA) and technical support from SEDA and NYDA, respectively.
+The Indaba will also include a session on how municipalities through the Start-up & Grow Program could guide small businesses on how to access government funding from private sector B-BBEE funding for enterprise and supplier development as well as from the Industrial Development Corporation (IDC), National Empowerment Fund (NEF), Small Enterprise Finance Agency (SEFA) and technical support from SEDA and NYDA, respectively.

 Funding any component is optional though.

 The objective is for the supplier-partners to fund these components via their B-BBEE funding, which will be raised and managed by the Program.